State-Based Confidence Bounds for Data-Driven Stochastic Reachability Using Hilbert Space Embeddings: Examples

 \subsection{Nonlinear Cart-Pole System}

 We then analyzed a nonlinear cart-pole system with a neural network controller \cite{manzanas2019arch}, with dynamics given by:

 where $g = 9.8$ is the gravitational constant, the pole mass is $m = 0.1$, half the pole's length is $l = 0.5$, and $m_{t} = 1.1$ is the total mass.
+The dynamics are then discretized in time with sampling time $T_{s} = 0.015$ s.
 The control input, $u \in \lbrace -10, 10 \rbrace$, which affects the lateral position of the cart, is chosen by the neural network controller \cite{manzanas2019arch}.
 This means the controller is less ``smooth'' than the neural network controller for the linearized cart-pole system, because when the pendulum is near vertical, the controller rapidly switches between a high positive and negative control input value.
 Thus, the velocity components of the system state, $\dot{x}$ and $\dot{\theta}$, will not stabilize to zero, as shown in Figure \ref{fig: cartpole nonlinear trajectory}.

 As before, we added a Gaussian disturbance $\boldsymbol{w}_{k} \sim \mathcal{N}(0, \Sigma)$ with $\Sigma = 0.01 I$ to the dynamical equations and represent the system as a Markov control process.
 The benchmark is defined such that the pole angle $\theta$ will remain within $[-\pi/6, \pi/6]$, while the other variables are unconstrained.
 As such, we define the target set $\mathcal{T}$ such that $\theta \in [-0.05, 0.05]$ as with the linearized cart-pole system, but define the safe set $\mathcal{K}$ to be the entire state space, meaning there is no unsafe region.